sbgh/builder/README.md

 ## Add new abilities to your server by dropping them in

-Drag and drop components into a new context.
+Drag and drop components into a new design.
 Edit the component variables then click build.
 Headless Chrome is used to display the web app being rebuilt.

 ![/builder](http://systemssolutiondesigner.com/images/add_phone_field.gif "/builder")

 ## Installation

-The current version of /builder and the packaged example components are intended to be installed on an Amazon AWS [EC2](https://us-west-2.console.aws.amazon.com/ec2/) instance (RHEL-7.3 t2.micro).
+The current version of /builder and the packaged example components are intended to be installed on a 'fresh' Amazon AWS [EC2](https://us-west-2.console.aws.amazon.com/ec2/) instance (RHEL-7.3 t2.micro free tier).

 ### Automated installation

-The automated installation will install all dependencies required to run /builder in a new EC2 instance.
+The automated installation will download the latest /builder code from Github and install all dependencies required to run /builder.
 These dependencies include Node.js, NPM, headless Chrome, unzip and several Node.js extensions.

 From the ec2-user home directory execute:
 ```
 curl -L systemssolutiondesigner.com/builderSetup.sh > builderSetup.sh
 chmod 700 builderSetup.sh